• Alfred M. Hallmark

 Hale County Historical Markers

-NUMBER OF MARKER IN COUNTY - 46
+NUMBER OF MARKER IN COUNTY - 47

-Have - 28 Need -18
+Have - 28 Need -19

 Picture

-Named for Lt.
+Hale County is named for Lt.
 John C. Hale who fought in the Battle of San Jacinto.
 The county seat is Plainview.

 I like this part of Texas, as a rule, we have found people to be friendly and helpful.
 So apart from being a good distance from home, it is no trouble to travel here.

 23rd March, 2020 - On reviewing this county I reread all my correspondence with Hale County Historical Commission.
 This is what I know, the Mongomery-Ward Building burnt down.
-The are several missing markers but without physically going to the site I have no confirmation that they are gone.
+There are several missing markers but without physically going to the site I have no confirmation that they are gone.
 The Hale County Historical Commission has no immediate plans to replace any of the missing markers.

 Bellview Community and School